The Quarterly Pensions Investments Review is a comparison in expected risk and investment return.

 Looking at general trends, the difference in expected returns between regions is stark.
 Expected returns and volatility among pension plans in North America and the UK are relatively high, while pension plans in Switzerland and the Netherlands show more moderate expectations.

-This quarter we focus our attention on The Netherlands.
+This quarter we focus our attention on North America.

 Market developments and other events